mimacom/ansible-role-bamboo/README.md

 ## Example Playbook

-This installs Bamboo and tells tomcat to except a specific vHost and an HTTPS connection (proxy settings).
+This installs Bamboo and tells tomcat to expect a specific vHost and an HTTPS connection (proxy settings).

     - hosts: servers